Ed Hearn (baseball)

-Edward John Hearn (born August 23, 1960) is a former Major League Baseball catcher who came up with the New York Mets during their 1986 World Series championship season.
-He batted and threw right-handed.
+Edward John Hearn (born August 23, 1960) is an American former professional baseball catcher.
+He played in Major League Baseball for the New York Mets and Kansas City Royals from 1986 to 1988.
+He won the 1986 World Series with the Mets.

 Minor leagues

 Hearn was drafted by the Philadelphia Phillies in the fourth round of the 1978 Major League Baseball Draft after attending Fort Pierce Central High School.
-After four seasons in their organization in which he failed to reach higher than the double A level, he was released by the Phillies on 7 January 1983.
+After four seasons in their organization in which he failed to reach higher than the double A level, he was released by the Phillies on January 7, 1983.
 However, he was soon signed as a minor league free agent by the New York Mets.

 Hearn spent most of 1983 with the Single-A Lynchburg Mets before being promoted to Double-A Jackson, batting .274 with five home runs and 49 runs batted in between the two clubs.
 In 1984, he led the Jackson Mets with a .312 batting average and tied for second with eleven home runs.
 He earned his promotion to Triple-A in 1985, spending the whole season with the International League's Tidewater Tides.

 New York Mets

 Hearn began the 1986 season in Tidewater when Barry Lyons won the back-up catcher job out of spring training.
 Manager Davey Johnson, however, reversed that decision in early May, and Hearn made his major league debut with the Mets on May 17 against the Los Angeles Dodgers at Dodger Stadium.
 He went two for three with a single and a double off Bob Welch, and caught Greg Brock, who had stolen a base off him in the third inning, stealing in the seventh.

-While Hearn was on the Mets' World Series roster, he was the only player to not make a post-season appearance.
-He remains one of the more memorable Mets in franchise history thanks to his backup role to future Hall of Famer Gary Carter during the teams' 1986 World Championship Season and his performance in the team's 1986 music video "Let's Go Mets Go".
+While Hearn was on the Mets' World Series roster, he was the only player to not make a post-season appearance, as the backup to future Hall of Famer Gary Carter during the teams' 1986 season.
+He appeared in the team's 1986 music video "Let's Go Mets Go".